Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 >TIPS: Nothing will appear on the screen when you enter your password, so don't freak out.

->TIPS: Use up ⬆ and down ⬇ arrow to select the command you typed before so you don't need to type it again
+>TIPS: Use up ⬆ and down ⬇ arrow to select the command you typed before, so you don't need to type it again

 <br><br>